$20 an Hour is How Much a Year?

 Is $20 an Hour Good Pay?

-$20 per hour translates to $41,600 per year, which is above the national median hourly wage.
-This rate provides a comfortable income in many parts of the country, allowing for savings and some discretionary spending.
+$20 per hour translates to $41,600 per year, which is a solid hourly wage in many regions.
+This rate provides a comfortable income in most areas, allowing for savings and some discretionary spending.

 After Taxes: What You'll Actually Take Home